-3.1 Format of forecasts for take-off:
+3.1 Format of forecasts for take-off

-3.1.1 The format of the forecast should be as agreed between the Meteorological Authority and the operator concerned.
+The format of the forecast should be as agreed between the Meteorological Authority and the operator concerned.
 The order of the elements and the terminology, units and scales used in forecasts for take-off should be the same as those used in reports for the same aerodrome.

-3.2 Amendments to forecasts for take-off:
+3.2 Amendments to forecasts for take-off

-3.2.1 The criteria for the issuance of amendments for forecasts for take-off for surface wind direction and speed, temperature and pressure and any other elements agreed locally should be agreed between the meteorological authority and the operators concerned.
-The criteria should be consistent with the corresponding criteria for special reports established for the aerodrome in accordance with Appendix 3 2.3.1.
+The criteria for the issuance of amendments to forecasts for take-off for surface wind direction and speed, temperature and pressure and any other elements agreed locally should be agreed between the meteorological authority and the operators concerned.
+The criteria should be consistent with the corresponding criteria for special reports established for the aerodrome in accordance with Appendix 3, 2.3.1.